nateq13f/aws-bootcamp-cruddur-2023/journal/week1.md

 export BACKEND_URL="*"
 ```

+- Docker extension with the right-click options for `compose start` and `compose stop` is very helpful

 Docker exec command can actually be "ran" by right clicking the docker image on the docker extension list of images

 FORGOT to append the /api/activities/home to the gitpod link so I was getting same error as before.